801 North Broadway

-Dr. Eboni Lance is a neurodevelopmental physician at Kennedy Krieger Institute and an assistant professor in the Department of Neurology and Pediatrics at the Johns Hopkins School of Medicine.
+Dr. Eboni Lance is the Co-Director of the Neurology and Neurogenetics Clinic at Kennedy Krieger Institute, neurologist and Medical Director of the Sickle Cell Neurodevelopmental Clinic, and an associate professor in the Department of Neurology and Pediatrics at the Johns Hopkins School of Medicine.

 Lance EI, Comi AM, Johnston MV, Casella JF, Shapiro BK (2015).
 Risk Factors for Attention and Behavioral Issues in Pediatric Sickle Cell Disease.
 Clin Pediatr (Phila).
 54(11), 1087-93.

 Lance EI, Casella JF, Everett AD, Barron-Casella E (2014).
 Proteomic and biomarker studies and neurological complications of pediatric sickle cell disease.
 Proteomics Clin Appl.
 8(11-12), 813-27.

 Lance EI, Lanier KE, Zabel TA, Comi AM (2014).
 Stimulant use in patients with sturge-weber syndrome: safety and efficacy.
 Pediatr Neurol.
 51(5), 675-80.

 Lance EI, York JM, Lee LC, Zimmerman AW (2014).
 Association between regression and self injury among children with autism.
 Res Dev Disabil.
 35(2), 408-13.